 - What are the most common challenges?

-- The role of GRAS in the US
+- GRAS in the United States

 - The future of novel foods